Michael Burton (American football): Kansas City Chiefs

 Burton signed with the Kansas City Chiefs on April 5, 2021.
-In the Chiefs week 15 game against the Los Angeles Chargers, he scored his first career rushing touchdown on a seven-yard run.
+In the Chiefs week 15 game against the Chargers, he scored his first career rushing touchdown on a seven-yard run.
+In the 2021 season, he appeared in 16 regular season games and three postseason games for the Chiefs.

 On March 21, 2022, Burton re-signed with the Chiefs on a one-year deal for an undisclosed amount.
-Burton won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles 38-35.
+In the 2022 season, Burton appeared in all 17 regular season games and the three postseason games for the Chiefs.
+Burton won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles 38–35.

 Denver Broncos

 On March 17, 2023, the Denver Broncos signed Burton to a one-year contract.
+Burton appeared in all 17 games as a fullback and special teamer.